Nazgulbunny/The-300-days-Agile-challenge-/README.md

 Nonetheless, because this challenge can be accomplished in solo mode, I have made up, in the rules of play, a lightweight version of
 Scrum as a framework.

-That said if this challenge can also be accomplished in groups or in organizations as a pet project or teams activities.
+That said, this challenge can also be accomplished in groups or in organizations as a pet project or teams activities.
 If this is the case you can still use the lightweight version or, if you have experience, you can use a completely different agile framework, and adapt it to your needs or projects.

 ### RULES OF PLAY